tylerjordan/jscrub/readme.txt

 Author: Tyler Jordan (tjordan@juniper.net)
 Python: 2.7
 Python Library Requirements: argparse, ntpath, netaddr Tested Platforms: Windows/Linux/JunOS (running 16.1)

+File Structure:
+jscrub.py  --> the Python script
+readme.txt --> this readme file
+ipmap.txt  --> the file that controls excluded text, text-mappings, and text-regexs [scrubbed_files]  --> the directory where scrubbed files will be placed

 Description: A python program that can scrub text-based files, such as logs or configurations.
-The scrubbing is capable of scrubbing IPv4/v6 addresses, password hashes, other regex terms, and keywords.
-The IPv4 replacement creates a random replacement, but attempts to maintain the consistency of the file.
+The scrubber is capable of scrubbing IPv4/v6 addresses, password hashes, other regex terms, and keywords.
+It replaces IPv4 formatted addresses with random addressing, but attempts to maintain the consistency of the file.
 The IPv6 replacement performs a random replacement.

-Target: The target of this program is to scrub text file, logs, and configurations that contain classified information, rendering them unclassified and capable of further troubleshooting by unclassified people.
+It can replace specific text strings with defined replacements and, using regular expressions, perform replacements of text strings that match a regular expression.

-Recursive Scrub: The program will scan a directory structure recursively and process any files with ".log", ".txt", and ".conf" file extensions.
-Additional extensions can be added as needed.
-The program does not modify the actual classified files.
-The scrubbed contents is placed in a file by the same name with a "[SCRUB]-" prefix.
+Single File Scrub: The program can scrub a single file placed in the root of the script directory.
+It can scrub any ASCII plain-text files with ".log", ".txt", and ".conf" extensions.
+It can be easily modified for other extensions as well.
+The program does not modified the supplied files, but creates new "scrubbed" files in the directory "scrubbed_files".
+A "[SCRUB]-" prefix is added to files to denote that they have been scrubbed.

+Recursive Scrub: The program can also scan a directory structure recursively and scrub files.
+It will drill down into a directory structure and attempt to scrub any files with the appoproiate file extensions.

 How To Use: